Pfern/ADER17/material/ADER17_practical.md

 Sequence machines often require that you add specific sequences (adaptors) to your DNA so that it can be sequenced.
 For many different reasons, such sequences may end up in your read, and you usually want to remove these adaptors.
 To remove them, not only you have to look for the sequence in the reads, but also allow for sequencing errors, as well as the presence of incomplete sequences.
 Tools such as [cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html) do precisely this.

 TASK: Use cutadapt to remove adaptors from sample_adaptors.fastq.
-In this sample, we know that we used the illumina adaptor AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC, so try to remove this from the 3' end of reads and see the impact of the procedure.
+In this sample, we know that we used the illumina adaptor GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCT, so try to remove this from the 3' end of reads and see the impact of the procedure.
 What happened?
 You noticed that almost no read was affected.
 This is because what you get in reads is a readthrough, so what you are actually reading in the ends of reads is the reverse complement of the adaptor.
-Now, try the same procedure but with GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCT (reverse complement of the previous).
+Now, try the same procedure but with AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC (reverse complement of the previous).
 Much better, no?

 Another frequent "artefactual" sequence (in the sense that is non-genomic) present in RNA-Seq reads, particularly in datasets coming from TruSeq library preparation protocols (not so much with protocols like SMART-Seq that use Nextera), is poly-A tails.
 You can also remove them relatively easily using cutadapt with AAAAAAAAAA(...) or/and TTTTTTTTTT(...) as adaptors.